-CAPS All-Stars are solidly behind the stock with 81.3% awarding it an "outperform" rating.
-The community at large agrees with the All-Stars with 88% giving it a rating of "outperform."
-Fools are bullish on Tredegar, though the message boards have been quiet lately with only 15 posts in the past 30 days.
+CAPS All-Stars are strongly supporting the stock, with 84.6% granting it an outperform rating.
+The greater community agrees with the All-Stars, as 88.5% give it a rating of outperform.
 The bullish CAPS rating of five out of five stars for Tredegar outpaces Fool enthusiasm for the company.

-Tredegar's income has fallen year over year by an average of 13.3%.
+Tredegar's profit has risen year over year by an average of 11.4% over the past five quarters.
 Revenue has now gone up for three straight quarters.
-The company's gross margin shrank by 3.7 percentage points in the last quarter.
-Revenue rose 9.5% while cost of sales rose 14.5% to $161.9 million from a year earlier.
+The company's gross margin shrank by 2.8 percentage points in the last quarter.
+Revenue rose 3.2% while cost of sales rose 6.8% to $169.4 million from a year earlier.

-One final thing: If you want to keep tabs on Tredegar movements, and for more analysis on the company, make sure you add it to your watchlist.
+One final thing: If you want to keep tabs on Tredegar's movements, and for more analysis on the company, make sure you add it to your Watchlist.